rishkhare/personal_website/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        Please drop me a note if you have any questions regarding my work or are interested to know more about it.
+        Please drop me a note if you have any questions regarding my work or are interested in knowing more about it.
       # Contact (add or remove contact options as necessary)
       # email: test@example.org
       # phone: 888 888 88 88